THE LYNN AVOIDING LINE

 The observed buttress was positioned far back from the railway line and was one of three supports that gave this bridge a similar configuration to the one that crossed over the Lynn Dereham line, beneath which a farm road also passed.

-The disused buttress was part of a farm track underneath the Lynn avoiding line.
+The disused buttress was part of a farm track that ran underneath the Lynn avoiding line.

 A raised track bed was constructed for the Lynn avoiding just before South Lynn.

-The Last Railway Bridge near South Lynn station was built for the Lynn avoiding line and still exists today along the Nar Valley Way walk.
+The Last Railway Bridge near South Lynn station was built for the Lynn avoiding line and still exists along the Nar Valley Way walk today.

 M&GN Bridge PmY2-53